SS-research/omniwear/docs/protocol/protocol.md

 Health data is collected using the [health](https://pub.dev/packages/health) package, which queries health repositories such as Apple Health and Google Health Connect at specified intervals.
 This allows for the integration of health data from various sources into a unified dataset.

 ### 3.2.5 Database Config Collection
-The database configuration defines the parameters for data collection, including frequencies, intervals, and the specific health features to be tracked.
+The database configuration defines the parameters for data collection, including frequencies, intervals, and the specific inertial and health features to be tracked.
 This configuration ensures that data is collected in a consistent and structured manner.

 ## 3.3 Data Acquisition Diagrams
 ```mermaid